mondoohq/docs/docs/mql/resources/gitlab-pack/README.md

 description: The GitLab resource pack lets you use MQL to query and assess the security of your GitLab groups and projects.
 ---

-# Mondoo GitLab Resource Pack Reference
+# GitLab MQL Resource Pack Reference

 The GitLab resource pack lets you use MQL to query and assess the security of your GitLab groups and projects.